-University of Medica l Sciences, Tehran, I Iran
+University of Medical Sciences, Tehran, Ira in

 ARTICLEINFO ABSTRACT Article type: Original article Introduction: The use of a neutropenic diet after hematopoietic stem cell transplantation (HSCT) was instituted more than 30 years ago.
-This diet was targeted toward preventing from infection - with organisms colonizing the gastrointestinal tract and the food-borne pathogens, which are the Article History: Received: 06 Jul 2018 Accepted: 16 Aug 2018 Published: 30 Sep 2018 while organisms consisting the gastronnessmal tract and that and the total or the pathogens, which are the most important cause of illness and death in developing countries.
-Regarding this, the present study aimed to evaluate neutropenic diet in patients undergoing bone marrow transplantation in a selected hospital.
+This diet was targeted toward preventing from infection with organisms colonizing the gastrointestinal tract and the food here nathegons, which are the Article History: Received: 06 Jul 2018 Accepted: 16 Aug 2018 Published: 30 Sep 2018 With organisms colonizing the gast ontrestman tract and the food-of-file pathogens, which are to most important cause of illness and death in developing countries.
+Regarding this, the prese study aimed to evaluate neutropenic diet in patients undergoing bone marrow transplantation a selected hospital.
 This study also sought to investigate the role of hospital foods in the transmission of clinically important bacteria to the hospitalized patients.
-Methods: This cross-sectional study was conducted on the specimens of the foods served in the Keywords: Bacterial contamination Food-borne Hematopoietic stem cell transplantation Neutropenic diet Bone Marrow Transplant Department of Shariati Hospital, Tehran, Iran.
-The samples were evaluated in terms of bacterial contamination using the standard method of American Public Health Association and Food and Drug Administration (FDA).
-Results: According to total bacteria and coliform counts, No contamination was detected in any of the tested specimens.
+Methods: This cross-sectional study was conducted on the specimens of the foods served in the Bone Marrow Transplant Department of Shariati Hospital, Tehran, Iran.
+The samples we evaluated in terms of bacterial contamination using the standard method of American Pub Health Association and Food and Drug Administration (FDA).
+Results: According to total bacteria and coliform counts, No contamination was detected in any the tested specimens.
 Conclusion: As the findings indicated, the neutropenic diet, was found to be fully in line with the standards of the Ministry of Health and FDA both in terms of guidelines and food analysis.
+Keywords: Bacterial contamination Food-borne Hematopoietic stem cell transplantation Neutropenic diet